Recreate this retro meal with chicken thighs in fat free cream of mushroom soup, white wine, fresh mushrooms, scallions and Greek yogurt.

 My version of Chicken Parisienne uses skinless, bone-in chicken thighs, fat free cream of mushroom soup, white wine, fresh mushrooms and scallions, and Greek yogurt; then I sprinkled a little paprika on top to give it a little color.

 Prep time on this dish is next to nothing too.
 Simply place your chicken in a casserole dish, combine all of the ingredients in a bowl, mix well and pour over the chicken; then bake until the chicken is cooked through and the sauce is bubbling; approximately 1 hour.

 Though I didn't cook this in my slow cooker, I bet you could add all of the ingredients to the cooker and cook on low 6-8 hours or high 4-6 hours, but I would leave out the yogurt and add at the end before serving.

 My family really liked this recipe for Chicken Parisienne and it makes enough sauce to pour over some rice or egg noodles as well.
 This recipe makes enough to serve 6-8 people; however, it freezes beautifully so go ahead and save some for another meal. ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!

 - Preheat oven to 350 degrees F.

 - Place the chicken in an oven safe casserole dish.

 - Combine the wine, soup, mushrooms, scallions and yogurt in a bowl, mix well and pour evenly over the chicken.
-Season with salt and pepper as desired.
+Season with salt and pepper.